 The framework for achieving food security and sustainable agriculture is set by the EU Green Deal, "Farm-to-Fork" and Biodiversity Strategies, in combination with the Common Agricultural Policy (CAP).
 This framework has been implemented nationally since 2014 through the Rural Development Program, and a new period is now beginning with the aim to address challenges such as improving the productivity and incomes of small-scale farmers, promoting secure and equal access to land and other productive resources, fostering knowledge, technology, financial services, markets and opportunities for value addition, and supporting sustainable and innovative food production systems and organic farming practices.
-Within the Recovery and Resiliency Fund (RRF) framework, the reform "Economic Transformation of the Agri-Food Sector" seeks, inter alia, to improve the environmental profile of agricultural holdings and to ensure food safety and adequacy, and the reform "Digital Transformation of the Agri-Food Sector", aims at promoting the sustainable management of natural resources.
+Within the Recovery and Resiliency Fund (RRF) framework, the reform "Economic Transformation of the Agri-Food Sector" seeks, inter alia, to improve the environmental profile of agricultural holdings and to ensure food safety and adequacy, and the reform "Digital Transformation of the Agri-Food Sector" aims at promoting the sustainable management of natural resources.
+Within the new National Waste Prevention Programme 2021-2030, particular focus is given to food waste prevention, an area where the country is underperforming, where measures are adopted and incentives are provided for encouraging food donation and redistribution.

-Food and meals distribution system through the Fund for European Aid to the Most Deprived (FEAD) contributes to achieving the specific objective of alleviating the worst forms of poverty, by providing non-financial assistance to the most deprived persons by food, basic material assistance and social inclusion activities, aiming at the social integration of the most deprived persons.
-The Program is implemented nationally since 2015.
-The Greek FEAD supports i) national schemes whereby food and basic material assistance, are distributed to the most deprived persons through 57 Social Partners and ii) accompanying measures, complementing the provision of food and basic material assistance with a total budget of €276m for Food and €45m for Basic Material Assistance.
-In July 2021 an additional budget of € 62.797.650 was approved in order for the financial gap between the two periods to be covered.
-In view of the new programming period, the budget of the program is expected to reach€400m.
+- Food and meals distribution system through the Fund for European Aid to the Most Deprived (FEAD) contributes to achieving the specific objective of alleviating the worst forms of poverty, by providing non-financial assistance to the most deprived persons by food, basic material assistance and social inclusion activities, aiming at the social integration of the most deprived persons.
+The program has been implemented nationally since 2015.
+The Greek FEAD supports (i) national schemes whereby food and basic material assistance, are distributed to the most deprived persons through 57 Social Partners and (ii) accompanying measures, complementing the provision of food and basic material assistance with a total budget of €276m for Food and €45m for Basic Material Assistance.
+In July 2021 an additional budget of €62,797,650 was approved in order for the financial gap between the two periods to be covered.
+In view of the new programming period, the budget of the program is expected to reach €400m.
 FEAD has been totally integrated since 2017 in the Guaranteed Minimum Income (GMI) eligibility rules and business processes, in relation to the implementation of the second pillar, to deliver complementary social services.
-Each GMI's recipient unit can be automatically included in FEAD, without a seperate application.
+Each GMI's recipient unit can be automatically included in FEAD, without a separate application.
 Each recipient receives a food package or takes part in the accompanying measures if the payment of the GMI income support has not been discontinued.
-Indicative accompanying measures are: psychosocial support, empowerment and social integration services to children and their families, dietary and healthy eating advice, family budget management advice and supportive after-school tutoring .
-Number of beneficiaries: 347.214
+Indicative accompanying measures are: psychosocial support, empowerment and social integration services to children and their families, dietary and healthy eating advice, family budget management advice and supportive after-school tutoring.
+Number of beneficiaries: 347.214.
+SDGs 2.1, 2.2, 10.2, 10.4 - Asylum seekers in Greece receive groceries and cooked meals through framework contracts by the Ministry of Migration and Asylum, as well as cash assistance, ensuring a long term food planning and nutrition security.
+SDGs 2.1, 2.2